ranganathanlab/bmDCA/README.md

 Or simply open a new shell.
 (For remote systems, you can just log out and log in again.)

+#### Windows

+Until a Windows-specific set of instructions are added, install Windows Subsystem for Linux (WSL).
+Pick a Linux distribution (Ubuntu or Debian should work fine) and follow the Linux instructions mentioned above.

 ### Armadillo

 Armadillo is a C++ linear algebra library.
 It's used for storing data in matrix